acamaj2/ResumeProjects/README.md

-Thank you for checking out my resume projects!
+Thank you for checking out my personal projects!
 Feel free to explore the documentation to get started.

 Quick Overview: